sofar/glooptest/README.txt

 Adds a collection of things into minetest.
 As it stands, this adds three different modules.

-More (or possibly (most likely) less) imformation can be found here: http://minetest.net/forum/viewtopic.php?id=4345
+More (or possibly (most likely) less) information can be found here: http://minetest.net/forum/viewtopic.php?id=4345

 --==--==--